Special Events Insurance

 • Multiple claims filed against hotel for food poisoning.
 Event insurance paid $4,360.20.

 • Fire loss to venue’s ballroom.
-Event insurance paid $7,000,000 paid for property damage and loss of business income.
+Event insurance paid $7,000,000 for property damage and loss of business income.

 • Guest being interviewed on stage during a convention had heart attack and died.
 Estate sued for damages alleging that the stress caused by the interview contributed to guest’s death.
 Event insurance paid policy limits $1,000,000 plus legal fees (defense costs).